Vyral/maria-dipoce-recruiting/_posts/2019-11-22-why-you-need-to-take-ownership-of-your-business.md

 {% include youtube.html %}

+<p style="text-align: center;"><em>Taking ownership of your business is the key to making your real estate career what you want it to be.
+Here’s how you can get started.</em></p>

 Today’s topic is very near and dear to me.
 It’s something I talk to my agents about almost daily: Taking ownership of your business.

 You did all this work to go out and get your license and you essentially become a business owner. **Whether you’re on a team, joined an independent brokerage, or somewhere in the middle, taking ownership of your business will make the difference between having a life worth living and one not worth living.&nbsp;**